 TEMPLES – COASTAL

 Tanah Lot – Southwest Bali, Tabanan regency.
-Built on a large rock and cut off from the mainland at high tide, is one of Bali’s most spectacular subset sight.
+Built on a large rock and cut off from the mainland at high tide, this is one of Bali’s most spectacular sunset sights and enduring images.

 Pura Jayaprana – Northwest Bali.
 Superb views of Menjangan island.
 The surrounding coral reefs can be seen from this temple.